julian3b/julian3b/replit.md

 **API Endpoints:**
 - `/api/auth/login` - Proxies to Azure Function for user authentication
 - `/api/auth/signup` - Proxies to Azure Function for user registration
-- `/api/chat` - Proxies chat messages to Azure Function with user email and text
+- `/api/chat` - Proxies chat messages to Azure Function with user email, text, history, and optional world settings
 - `/api/chat/history` - Retrieves conversation history for authenticated users
 - `/api/settings/get` - Fetches user's AI preferences from Azure Function
 - `/api/settings/save` - Saves user's AI preferences to Azure Function
+- `/api/worlds` (GET) - Retrieves all worlds for a specific user
+- `/api/worlds` (POST) - Creates a new world with AI settings
+- `/api/worlds/:id` (PUT) - Updates an existing world
+- `/api/worlds/:id` (DELETE) - Deletes a world

 **Authentication Proxy Pattern:**
 The application delegates authentication to Azure Functions rather than implementing auth directly.
 The Express server acts as a proxy, forwarding credentials to configured Azure Function endpoints and returning responses to the client.
 This allows for centralized authentication logic in Azure while keeping the web server lightweight.

 **Storage Layer:**
-- `IStorage` interface defining CRUD operations for users
+- `IStorage` interface defining CRUD operations for users and worlds
-- `MemStorage` implementation using in-memory Map structure
+- `MemStorage` implementation using in-memory Map structure for both users and worlds
 - Designed for easy swapping to database-backed storage (PostgreSQL expected via Drizzle ORM)

+**Worlds Feature:**
+Worlds are separate chat contexts that allow users to create different AI personalities with unique settings.
+Each world maintains its own:
+- Name and description
+- AI model selection (GPT-3.5 Turbo, GPT-4, GPT-4 Turbo)
+- Temperature, max tokens, response style, conversation style
+- Custom personality instructions
+- Independent conversation history (planned feature)

+When a user selects a world in the chat interface, all messages in that conversation use the world's specific AI settings instead of the global user settings.
+This enables use cases like:
+- A "Coding Assistant" world with technical conversation style and step-by-step response format
+- A "Creative Writer" world with higher temperature and enthusiastic conversation style
+- A "Math Tutor" world with detailed responses and academic tone

+World settings are sent as per-request overrides to the Azure Function, allowing the same Azure Function code to handle both global settings and world-specific settings.

 ### Database Schema